codespace123/ECGadv/readme.md

 ```

 * *ID* - The ID of samples that generate the perturbation.
-* *Target* - target class
+* *Target* - target class.
+0,1,2,3 represents A, N, O, ~ respectively
-* *WindowSize* - perturbation window size
+* *WindowSize* - perturbation window size.
+The integer value is better to divide the length of the origin sample which is 9000.
+Because we haven't test other conditions.

-To demostrate the universality of the attack, the program will test all the samples that belong to *Target*.
+To demostrate the universality of the attack, the program will test all the samples in data_select_$Target.csv that belong to *Target*.

 #### License